 While some sources cite Mitchell & Rammelsberg’s beginning as 1847, an excerpt from 1875 Kenny’s Illustrated Cincinnati indicates the business was established in 1836.
-Regardless of the date this company began doing business in Cincinnati, Ohio, it is widely regarded as one of the premier manufacturers of Victorian-era furniture, and it was purportedly the largest of its time, according to Kenny’s.
+Regardless of the date this company began doing business in Cincinnati, Ohio, it is widely regarded as one of the premier manufacturers of Victorian-era furniture.
+It was also purportedly the largest of its time, according to Kenny’s.

 “The manufactories are in all probability, the largest engaged in the manufacture of furniture in the world.
 The working area of floors amounts to 242,450 square feet.
 There are, altogether, 80 woodworking machines, propelled by steam.
 The number of hands employed is 750.
 The lumber yards cover about two acres.
 The business was established in the year 1836 and grew from a very small beginning to its present mammoth proportions.
 Perhaps there is no other established in Cincinnati that grew in proportion as fast as the city itself.
 The retail salesrooms are well worth visiting.
 The traveler will probably not see in any city in Europe or America such a rare collection of fine articles in the furniture line as may be seen on the second floor of the establishment on Fourth Street.”